Time In My Shoes

 Experience the world from a new perspective

-Time In My Shoes (TiMS) is an experiential learning program that explores accessibility and inclusion through hands-on experiences.
+Time in My Shoes (TiMS) is an interactive learning program that explores accessibility and inclusion through hands-on experiences.

 • Elementary schools (Grades 4–8)